cseanburns/systems-librarianship/src/6c-install-koha.md

 on special ports for HTTP data.
 All internet traffic to a server contains metadata that identifies itself by port numbers.
 The default port for HTTP is 80, and the default port for HTTPS (encrypted) is 443.
-Since we do not have encryption enabled, this means we will not use port 443.
+Since we are not using HTTPS in this setup, we will not use port 443.
 Instead, we will configure the firewall to access the staff interface through port 8080 and the public interface through port 8081.
 This HTTP-only setup is for short-lived lab use;